placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 - examples of using GPU-over-IP on a Windows VM:

-  - for a headless Windows VM, for use with noVNC viewer in proxmox: in the VM settings set the display to SPICE, install SPICE guest tools, install spice-vdagent. for RDP, enable remote desktop and connect from a Linux (using Remmina), Windows (mstsc) or MacOS (MSRDP) client machine. then [install Juice client and edit juice.cfg](https://github.com/placebeyondtheclouds/my-homelab-services-docker-stack?tab=readme-ov-file#juice-gpu-over-ip). start the vm, cycle settings `enable tablet for pointer` if the pointer is out of sync. run an app that needs a GPU with `juicify` command.
+  - for a headless Windows VM, for use with noVNC viewer in proxmox, install SPICE guest tools, set the display device to `Vir-GL GPU` or `SPICE` in vm settings for higher resolution (cycle settings `enable tablet for pointer` if the mouse pointer is out of sync).
+For RDP, enable remote desktop and connect from a Linux (using Remmina), Windows (mstsc) or MacOS (MSRDP) client machine. then [install Juice client and edit juice.cfg](https://github.com/placebeyondtheclouds/my-homelab-services-docker-stack?tab=readme-ov-file#juice-gpu-over-ip). start the vm, run an app that needs a GPU with `juicify` command.

   - for using Windows VM with HDMI output, pass through another GPU (can be old and/or slow) to the VM, in the VM settings change display to None. the passed GPU must be isolated from the driver on the host based on GPU ID using `options vfio-pci ids=` in `/etc/modprobe.d/vfio.conf`. pass through a bluetooth controller and pair a keyboard and a mouse, or pass through a usb device directly if using wired controllers. disable sleep after inactivity. start an application with `juicify` command.

-  - for desktop streaming from Windows VM, same as above, another GPU (again, can be old and/or slow) is needed, but for hardware video encoding this time. install Sunshine server, set it up in the Sunshine webui. start an app that needs rendering acceleration or a game with `juicify` command. on a client device (Windows, Linux, iOS, etc), install Moonlight client and connect to the Moonlight server. press Ctrl+Shift+Alt+Q on Moonlight PC to quit the streaming session.
+  - for desktop streaming from Windows VM, same as above, another GPU (again, can be old and/or slow) is needed, but only for hardware video encoding this time.
+A dummy plug must be installed into the HDMI port. install Sunshine server, set it up in the Sunshine webui. start an app that needs rendering acceleration or a game with `juicify` command. on a client device (Windows, Linux, iOS, etc), install Moonlight client and connect to the Moonlight server. press Ctrl+Shift+Alt+Q on Moonlight PC to quit the streaming session.

-## Windows VM config:
+## Windows VM config in Proxmox:

 `cat /etc/pve/qemu-server/106.conf`